-Heating is the single largest household energy expense, accounting for up to 50 percent of annual energy bills in colder regions of the country.
+Heating is the single largest household energy expense in colder regions of the country, accounting for up to 50 percent of annual energy bills.
 In fact, the average American household spends more than $2,000 a year on energy bills.

 With heating costs projected to rise nearly 40 percent this winter, the Air Conditioning, Heating, and Refrigeration Institute (AHRI) and its partners have joined together to launch the 2 Degree Pledge campaign to educate homeowners about the steps they can take to maximize the efficiency of their home heating systems to reduce their energy bills — without compromising their comfort.